MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 ## DESCRIPTION

 **Note**: The use of CallingIDSubstitute Service will be deprecated.
-You should start using CallingIDSubstitute Resource as soon as possible.
+You are no longer able to create new Caller ID policies using CallingIDSubstitute Service.
+You should use CallingIDSubstitute Resource instead.

 You can either change or block the Caller ID (also called a Calling Line ID) for a user.
 By default, the Teams or Skype for Business Online user's phone number can be seen when that user makes a call to a PSTN phone, or when a call comes in.
 You can create a Caller ID policy to provide an alternate displayed number, or to block any number from being displayed.